AVEVA/CONNECT-data-services-developer-docs/content/communities/community-accept-invitation.md

   **Important!** If you have multiple tenants, verify that you are logging into the correct tenant.

-1. If prompted, log in to OSIsoft Cloud Services.
+1. If prompted, log in to OCS.

   A page opens and displays that your tenant will join the community that issued the invitation.